SwingGuy1024/Blog/Exception Antipatterns.md

 Here, the test for null is very useful, because the null object is being saved for later use.
 When somebody tries to use it, it will generate a NullPointerException that doesn't point back to the place where the null value was set.
 So here, it is the responsibility of this method to ensure `widget` is a valid object, *because it's being used to modify another object.*

 #### 5.d Validation Responsibility Belongs With the Data Supplier
 Methods that begin with the `if (x != null)` check are written with the assumption it's their responsibility to ensure the data is valid.
 But it's not.
 Responsibility lies with the method that supplies the data to the methods it calls, and to the deeper methods that they call.
-Once the data has been supplied, the methods that use it should assume it's valid, which will result in an exception getting thrown if it's not.
+Once the data has been supplied, the methods that use it and pass it around should assume it's valid, which will result in an exception getting thrown if it's not.

 #### An Anecdote
 To illustrate this, let's go back to my original example, with a small modification.
 I would often see code like this:

     1  void doSomething(Widget widget, [more parameters]) {
     2    widget.prepareForSomethingImportant(someData);)
-    3    if (widget != null) {
+    3    if (widget != null) {              // inspection failure here: widget can't be null 4      widget.doSomethingImportant();
-    4      widget.doSomethingImportant();
     5      // ... more code
     6    }